Reporting Service

 Description

-The report ID that you received when you requested generation of the report using the reporting report command (or even the reporting report::get command).
+Defines the report ID that you received when you requested to generate the report with the reporting report command or the reporting report::get command.

-The name and path of an output report file to download the report into.
+Defines the name and path of an output report file to download the report.

-The following example shows a typical CLI command and response:
+The following example shows the reporting download command and response:

 Copy